aflchurn/aflchurn/README.md

 # This project

-aflchurn is developed based on [american fuzzy lop](https://github.com/google/AFL).
+aflchurn is developed based on [American Fuzzy Lop (AFL)](https://github.com/google/AFL).
 AFL is originally developed by Michal Zalewski <lcamtuf@google.com>. aflchurn utilizes [git](https://git-scm.com/) to obtain knowledge of changes for BBs.

 ## Install